renatolinsdigital/python-quickstart/README.md

 ---

-Here's the revised version of your tutorial on **Imperative vs. Declarative Paradigms and Immutability in Python** with an emphasis on best practices:

----

-### 23. Imperative vs. Declarative Paradigms and Immutability in Python
+### 22. Imperative vs. Declarative Paradigms and Immutability in Python

 #### Imperative Programming